PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/SQL_queries_and_results.md

  FROM complaints
  GROUP BY Company
  ORDER BY total_complaints DESC
- LIMIT 25;
+ LIMIT 10;

-### Result: Top 10 companies by complaints and response rate
+### Result: Top 10 companies by complaints and their response rates

 |     | Company                               | total_complaints | timely_response_rate_pct |
 |:---:|---------------------------------------|------------------|-------------------------:|